 Even though we feel this impulse to leave, we need to justify it.
 This justification comes in the form of objects.
 We need a better-looking partner or a flashier title.

 I’ve struggled with this so much because my belief system tells me that any situation is the situation I’m supposed to be in.
-To want a new situation is to take the situation I’m currently in for granted.
+Wanting a new situation is taking the situation I’m currently in for granted.
 We are taught not to desire.

 But even then, there is a yearning that can’t be ignored.
 I’ve come to realize that this yearning isn’t for something else, but for something real.
 The yearning is the realization that life in this current iteration is too small.